Weather Averages for Sharm El Sheikh in September

 For those on tight budgets, there are a limited number of good budget options, including the All Seasons Badawia Sharm Resort at Hadabet Om el Seed.
 Some holidaymakers may prefer to be self-catered, and there are many good options for self-catered accommodation including An Egyptian Place in the Sun (located at the Delta Sharm holiday village).

-Family friendly accommodation, Sharm el Sheikh.
+Family friendly accommodation at the Cleopatra Luxury Resort Sharm el Sheikh.